josefs/meta-paper/paper.md

 new technique, we will present enough details about the implementation in meta-repa to show how it contributes to writing high performance Haskell programs.
-There are two kinds of arrays in meta-repa, but we will focus on one of them here, pull arrays, and leave the description of the other kind, push array, for section \ref{sec:push}.
+There are two kinds of arrays in meta-repa, but we will focus on one of them here, Pull arrays, and leave the description of the other kind, Push array, for section \ref{sec:push}.
 Pull arrays are defined as follows:

 ~~~